 Another example is the design of a software system following some architectural style.
-Agendas to design systems according to the styles repository, pipe/filer, and event-action are defined in [Hei97].
+Agendas to design systems according to the styles repository, pipe/filer, and event-action are defined in [8].
 Before such an agenda can be profitably used, an appropriate architectural style for the system to be implemented must be selected.
 This selection depends on the purpose and the features of the system.
 For each agenda, we can give rules of thumb when it is suitable.
-However, this does not replace creativity of software engineers.